 Learners will engage in an intensive interdisciplinary field school in the Amazon rain forest.
 They will take part in cultural and creative immersion activities, participate in community engagement projects, and contextualize their field learning by classroom-based analysis and critical reflection before and after their field experiences.
 They will develop interdisciplinary skills in creativity, academic inquiry, ecology and conservation, cultural awareness, environmental design, design thinking, and community development.
 Learners will become familiar with various expressive modalities of the Amazon region (e.g. design, writing, music, movement, expressive arts, materiality, storytelling, etc.) and will explore the application of those modalities in an integrative learning environment.
 Note: Students will spend two weeks at the Field School site in addition to class sessions on campus before and after travel.
 Students must be nineteen years or older at the start of the course.

-Prerequisites: 30 credits of 1100-level courses or higher, or permission of instructor
+Prerequisites: 30 credits from courses at the 1100 level or higher, or permission of instructor.